rafaltrojniak/population.io-api/README.md

 python manage.py runserver
 ```

+You will also have to unpack the CSV data files in the `data` subdirectory.

+## Running unit tests

+Run all unit tests with `python manage.py test`.

 ## Deploying to Heroku

 Deployment to Heroku requires a custom buildpack, because _NumPy_ and _SciPy_ have some binary dependencies which can't be installed through pip.
 See https://blog.dbrgn.ch/2013/6/18/heroku-buildpack-numpy-scipy-scikit-learn/ for more information.